What is The Venture Fund?

 - Demonstrate impact on a number of CASE professionals;

 - Propose a program not already funded by CASE DI;

 - Provide an opportunity for the professional development of CASE members.

-What is the process for applying for a grant from The Venture Fund?
+What is the application process and deadline for a grant submission to The Venture Fund?

-- Complete and submit the Application for Support from The Venture Fund by one of the deadlines listed above.
+- Complete and submit the Application for Support from The Venture Fund on or before FRIDAY, MARCH 29th.